-As an emerging growth company ("EGC"), the Jumpstart Our Business Startups Act ("JOBS Act") allows the Company to delay adoption of new or revised accounting pronouncements applicable to public companies until such pronouncements are applicable to private companies (that is, those that have not had a registration statement declared effective under the Securities Act of 1933, as amended (the "Securities Act"), or do not have a class of securities registered under the Securities Exchange Act of 1934, as amended (the "Exchange Act")).
+As an emerging growth company ("EGC"), the Jumpstart Our Business Startups Act ("JOBS Act") allows the Company to delay adoption of new or revised accounting pronouncements applicable to public companies until such pronouncements are applicable to private companies (that is, those that have not had a registration statement declared effective under the Securities Act of 1933, as amended (the "Securities Act"), or do not have a class of securities registered under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The Company has elected to use this extended transition period under the JOBS Act until such time as the Company is no longer considered to be an EGC.
 The adoption dates discussed below reflect this election.

 Credit Losses.
 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), which is intended to improve the timing of recognition, and enhance the accounting and disclosure, of credit losses on financial assets.
-This update modified the existing accounting guidance related to the impairment evaluation for available-for-sale debt securities, reinsurance recoverables, and accounts receivables and could result in the creation of an allowance for credit losses as a contra-asset account.
+This update modified the existing accounting guidance related to the impairment evaluation for available-for-sale debt securities, reinsurance recoverables, and accounts receivable and could result in the creation of an allowance for credit losses as a contra-asset account.
 The ASU requires a cumulative-effect change to retained earnings (accumulated deficit) in the period of adoption, to the extent applicable.
-The amendments in ASU 2016-13 are effective for fiscal years beginning after December 15, 2022, including interim periods within the fiscal year.
-The Company adopted ASU 2016-13 on January 1, 2023, and the adoption did not have a material impact on the Company's unaudited interim consolidated financial statements, with the primary impact being the increase in allowance for doubtful accounts related to our trade accounts receivable.
+The amendments in ASU 2016-13 on January 1, 2023, and the adoption did not have a material impact on the Company's unaudited interim consolidated financial statements, with the primary impact being the increase in allowance for doubtful accounts related to our trade accounts receivable.
 The adoption adjustment was recorded to accumulated deficit, as shown in the Consolidated Statements of Redeemable Convertible Preferred Stock and Stockholders' Equity (Deficit).